AWS Deployment

 Determine Atolio DNS name

 Before the deployment call, you may want to decide on your desired Atolio web location.
-Create a AWS Route 53 hosted zone in the AWS account for hosting the Atolio stack (e.g. search.yourdomain.com.): this will be the DNS name (without the trailing dot) for the Atolio web application (e.g. https://search.yourdomain.com).
+Create a AWS Route 53 hosted zone in the AWS account for hosting the Atolio stack (e.g. search.example.com.): this will be the DNS name (without the trailing dot) for the Atolio web application (e.g. https://search.example.com):

-This hosted zone allows the deployment (i.e. the External DNS controller) to add records to link host names (e.g. search.yourdomain.com, feed.search.yourdomain.comand relay.search.yourdomain.com) to the load balancer as created by the AWS ALB controller.
+This hosted zone allows the deployment (i.e. the External DNS controller) to add records to link host names (e.g. search.example.com, feed.search.example.comand relay.search.example.com) to the load balancer as created by the AWS ALB controller.

 By default, Atolio’s Terraform code will create a VPC.
 However, you may choose to use an existing VPC and subnets within your AWS account.
 In this case, set create_vpc to false.